Arthroscopic Knee Surgery

 Elevation reduces swelling, which in turn relieves pain and speeds your healing.
 Elevation also prevents pooling of blood in your leg.
 To elevate your knee correctly, be sure to keep your knee and ankle above your heart.
 The best position is lying down, with pillows lengthwise under your entire leg.
 Elevate your knee whenever you are not on your feet for the first days after arthroscopy.
 Ice is a natural anesthetic that helps relieve pain.
 Ice also controls swelling by slowing the circulation in your knee.
 To ice your knee, fill a small plastic garbage bag with ice (crushed is best).
 Wrap the ice bag with a small towel to protect your skin.
 Completely cover your knee, leaving the ice on for 30 to 60 minutes, several times a day, for the first two or three days after arthroscopy.
 Avoid hot tubs, Jacuzzi’s, or heating pads unless otherwise advised to.

-Pain medication allows you to rest comfortably and start your recovery exercises with a minimum of discomfort.
+Pain medication allows you to rest comfortably and start your recovery exercises with minimum discomfort.
 It is a good idea to take your pain medication at night, even if you are not in severe pain, to assure a good night’s sleep.
-Pain often signals over activity, so you might try rest and elevation to help relieve discomfort.
+Pain often signals over-activity, so you might try rest and elevation to help relieve discomfort.
 Avoid alcohol if you are taking pain medication.

 Circulation exercises help prevent post-operative complications such as blood clotting in your leg.
 Point and flex your foot, and wiggle your toes, every few minutes you are awake for a week or two after arthroscopy.
 Your dressing keeps your knee clean and helps prevent infection.
 There will be a bandage over your stitches and a tensor bandage over that.
 The actual dressing should remain on your knee until you see our team.
 The knee wrap MUST be taken off at night and then put back on again in the morning.